Charlie-Henry/ModalShift/portfolio.md

 permalink: /portfolio/
 ---

 A snippet of personal (and some work-related) things I've been working on.

-I'm fortunate that most of day job is open source, you can check out my daily contributions on my [github](https://github.com/Charlie-Henry).
+I'm fortunate that most of my day job is open source, you can check out my daily contributions on my [github](https://github.com/Charlie-Henry).

 ***